digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/bond-extension.rst

   :end-before: -- CREATE_6M_SOFR_CALLABLE_BOND_VARIABLES_END

 This instrument also allows you to configure on which coupon dates the bond is callable.
 This is done by specifying a separate *callSchedule*.
-If the bond is callable on every coupon date, simply set *callSchedule = couponSchedule*.
+The bond is callable on the *last* date of each schedule period.
+For example, if the bond is callable on every coupon date, simply set *callSchedule = couponSchedule*.
 Alternatively, if the bond is only callable every six months, this can be configured by specifying a different schedule:

 .. literalinclude:: ../../src/test/daml/Daml/Finance/Instrument/Bond/Test/Callable.daml
   :language: daml